 Becoming a GAL

-The Secretary of the Department of Communities and Justice (DCJ) may designate a person with relevant qualifications and experience as a member of the Guardian ad Litem Panel (GAL Panel) for a period of up to 3 years, with an option of being designated for successive periods thereafter.
+The Secretary of the Department of Communities and Justice (DCJ) may designate a person with relevant qualifications and experience as a member of the Guardian ad Litem Panel (GAL Panel) for a period of up to three years, with an option of being designated for successive periods thereafter.

 Once a person is designated as a GAL Panel member, they are eligible for appointment as a Guardian ad Litem (GAL) in proceedings under order of a participating Court or Tribunal and at the discretion of DCJ.